camelCaseDave/gpx-tools/README.md

 ## Usage

- - Copy a .gpx file into the debug folder.
+ - Copy a .gpx file into the debug folder
  - Run the application in Visual Studio